Sunday 1 April 1945.

 Despite the damage (Category AC/FB), Dog is recorded as being repaired at No.54 Maintenance Unit and being back on operations within 10 days.
 She apparently completed one more op’, with the Shaw crew to Kiel, bringing her to 84, one of 75’s veterans.

-The crew had flown 19 of their 32 op’s together in HK601 JN-Dog, and she had brought them home safely every time.
+The crew had flown 19 of their 32 op’s together in HK601 JN-Dog, and she had brought them (or most of them!) home safely every time.
 She had survived eight months on front-line operations.
 Not bad when the average expected operational life of a Lancaster bomber was only 40 hours!

 Johnny Wood had by now flown 33 op’s; the rest of the crew in theory had flown 32, although Gerry, Doug, Jack and Cash had each missed an op’ for different reasons.